manell0/MileStone-3-Book-Review/README.md

 6. As a new user, I want to be able to add books.

-7. As a new user, I want to be able to log out from the site.
+7. As a new user, I want to be able to login/log out and register on the site.

 ### Current Fans Goals: